poriyaf/rivalz-cli-/README.md

 Maybe there is no server, we start with the following codes First of all, update your server:
 <pre> apt update && apt upgrade -y </pre>
 We copy the command and paste it in Termius with control + shift + v.
 We place all the commands in the same way
-<pre>Now we install the curl function:</pre>
+ Now we install the curl function:
 <pre>apt install curl </pre>
 We copy the command and paste it in Termius with control + shift + v Rivals requires version 20 of Node.js, so we install it from the repository: